When starting a new business, many business owners don’t pay much attention to branding beyond the name of the business and the logo.

-Rebranding, following a smart rebranding strategy, can provide your business an opportunity to stand out from your competition by showcasing the things that make your company different and better.
+Rebranding, following a smart rebranding strategy, can provide your business an opportunity to stand out from your competition by showcasing to your target audience the things that make your company different and better.
 Rebranding lets you tell a stronger brand story.

 For example, did you know that Google started with the name Backrub?
 Amoco started out with the name Standard.
 Accenture started out as Andersen Consulting.

-It’s not unusual for a company to quickly outgrow their name and look for a fresh, unique business name that can help grow its business.
+It’s not unusual for a company to quickly outgrow its name, change its strategy, and look for a fresh, unique business name that can help grow its business and gain market share.

 It can be tough to evolve your branding materials to keep up with rapidly shifting design and technology trends.

 However, to compete in the modern business climate and avoid losing market share, one thing is clear: Businesses must adapt, or get left behind.